“BLACK GARLIC HAS UNDERGONE THE WONDEROUS TRANSFORMATION KNOWN AS THE MAILLARD REACTION”

 Typically hot smoked over wood chips (and therefore partially pre-cooked), smoked garlic, available at Turnips, can be used to add layers of mellow, savoury flavour to just about anything a smoky element would improve.
 Try using the cloves to stuff roast chicken, infuse into gravies, stews and sauces, or add another dimension to garlic butter, mayonnaise or aioli.

 Also known as ‘single clove’ or ‘pearl’ garlic, this small pink-and-white striped bulb looks to the untrained eye a lot like regular garlic, but underneath its papery skin each head consists of just one large clove.
-Grown using a planting method from southern China and sold at Chegworth Valley, it is delicate, gently perfumed and – sigh of relief – requires much less fiddly peeling than its multi-clove cousins.
+Grown using a planting method from southern China, it is delicate, gently perfumed and – sigh of relief – requires much less fiddly peeling than its multi-clove cousins.

 This young, immature garlic from Paul Wheeler Fresh Supplies is harvested before the cloves are fully formed and is sold ‘wet’ – meaning fresh, rather than dried.
 Milder and slightly sweeter than its older dried cousins, it can be eaten raw without it completely overwhelming the palate.
 Enjoy it stalks and all, sliced into salads or finely chopped and scattered over dishes as you would spring onion.